lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Set the Service name to **todo-cloudant**

-1. Click **Create**
+1. Click **Create**.
 Bluemix will provision a Cloudant service and connect it to your application.

 1. Select **Restage** when prompted to do so.